 Ms Brendler has collaborated on both harpsichord and fortepiano as recitalist with numerous colleagues in the field, including Max van Egmond, Judith Nelson, Janet See, and Rene Clemencic.
 Solo concerts have been presented at The Smithsonian, the Yale Collection of Instruments, and at international festivals as well as in many regular California venues.
 Advanced degrees from the Eastman School of Music and the Royal College of Music, London, were followed by appointments at several California colleges and conservatories.
 Early keyboard tutors have included harpsichord with Gustav Leonhardt and John Gibbons, and fortepiano with Malcolm Bilson.

-In addition to teaching harpsichord and fortepiano, Charlene teaches Music History at the Crowden School, a course she developed with the late Anne Crowden.
+In addition to teaching harpsichord and fortepiano, Charlene has taught Music History at the Crowden School, a course she developed for the late Anne Crowden.
 She also writes articles, CD, and book reviews for the British Journal “Harpsichord and Fortepiano”.
 Charlene conducts maserclasses throughout the state.